World Cup semi-finals preview: analysis and predictions for Argentina v Croatia and France v Morocco

 Will Croatia score first? (includes extra time)

-Do you think Messi will register an assist in this semi-final (including extra time)?
+Do you think Messi will register an assist in this semi-final including in extra time?
 Or do you reckon Croatia will score first for a change?
-What do you think the overall score will be in 90mins will be?
-Make predictions to win a cash prize in Opta Challenge ahead of Argentina v Croatia…
+What do you think the overall score will be in 90mins?
+Make your own predictions to win a cash prize in the Opta Challenge ahead of Argentina v Croatia…

 France v MoroccoEmbed from Getty Images

-You can expect another Golden Boot contender, former Arsenal and Chelsea star Olivier Giroud, 36, to get on the scoresheet on Wednesday night as the penalty-box predator continues his goalscoring form in Qatar.
+You can expect another Golden Boot contender, former Arsenal and Chelsea star Olivier Giroud, 36, to get on the scoresheet on Wednesday night as the penalty-box predator continues his rich goalscoring form in Qatar.
 Morocco will need to shackle him well to avoid a rout.
-We also predict Antoine Griezmann will have an impact on this game with another timely assist after setting up both goals in the 2-1 quarter-final win over the Three Lions.
-There’s also tournament top scorer, PSG star Kylian Mbappe, who’s leading the way with five goals to contend with.Embed from Getty Images
+We also predict Antoine Griezmann will have an impact on this game with another timely assist after setting up both goals in their 2-1 quarter-final win over the Three Lions.
+There’s also tournament top scorer, PSG star Kylian Mbappe, who’s leading the way with five goals, for Morocco to contend with in attack.Embed from Getty Images

-Although not many people expected Morocco to make it this far, they carry a credible threat to France with ‘The Wizard’ Hakim Ziyech and in the team, and are not to be taken lightly.
-They’ve only conceded one goal in standard time this tournament, but we reckon that impressive defensive record will end in the semis as France are too strong an attacking force.
+Although not many people expected Morocco to make it this far, they carry a credible danger to France with ‘The Wizard’ Hakim Ziyech and Portugal slayer Youssef En-Nesyri in the team, and are not to be taken lightly.
+They also have a solid back four that’s only conceded one goal in standard time so far this tournament, but we reckon that impressive defensive record will end in the semis as France are just too strong an attacking force.

-A key to their success has been the support the Morocco stars have had from their devoted mums.
-Achraf Hakimi celebrated with his mother after knocking Spain out at the last-16 stage and Sofiane Boufal danced joyfully with his mama after defeating Portugal at the weekend.
-They also have huge support from across Africa and the Arab world, which could be another driving force.
+A key to Morocco’s success has been the support the players have had from their devoted mums.
+Achraf Hakimi shared touching celebrations with his mother after knocking Spain out at the last-16 stage and Sofiane Boufal danced joyfully with his mama following the victory over Portugal at the weekend.
+They also have huge backing from across Africa and the Arab world, which could be another driving force.
 And, honestly, who wants to disappoint their mother?
 No pressure, lads.

 Correct score in 90mins